ontodev/robot/docs/template.md

 - `merge-before`: the result ontology is merged into the input ontology immediately, so only the merged ontology will be output
 - `merge-after`: any `--output` options apply to the result ontology, then result ontology is merged into the input ontology, and the output of the command is the merged ontology

 These three options are particularly useful when chaining commands.
 For instance, the `merge-after` option lets you save the result ontology separately, then send the merged ontology to the next command.
+See [merge](/merge) for more information on merge options, including `--collapse-import-closure` and `--include-annotations`.

 ---